pldespaigne/content-hash/README.md

 >This is a simple package made for encoding and decoding content hashes has specified in the [EIP 1577](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1577.md).
 This package will be useful for every [Ethereum](https://www.ethereum.org/) developer wanting to interact with [EIP 1577](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1577.md) compliant [ENS resolvers](http://docs.ens.domains/en/latest/introduction.html).

+⚠️ The EIP 1577 spec can change rapidlly, expect this lib to do the same !

 Here you can find a [live demo](https://content-hash.surge.sh/) of this package.
 * link to [npm](https://www.npmjs.com/package/content-hash)
 * link to [Github](https://github.com/pldespaigne/content-hash)